The Shona trace a person’s descent through the paternal line

 Trying to understand the concept of uzukuru can be both confusing and overwhelming.
 Firstly, from your mother’s side of the family, you are identified as muzukuru by her father and her brothers.
 From your father’s side, you are identified as muzukuru by your grandfather and your father’s sisters.
 Secondly, there will be preceding and succeeding generations of vazukuru such that it becomes difficult to grasp it all.
 There would be you and the children of your mother’s sisters as vazukuru; then there would be children of the generations of women before and after your mother.

-RULE #2: In your patrilineage, members of the first ascending generation are your ‘fathers’ while those of the first descending generation are your children.
+RULE #2: In your patrilineage, members of the first generation above you, are your ‘fathers’.
+Those of the first generation below you, are your children.
 Members in your own generation are your brothers and sisters.

 Unlike your mother’s side of the family, in which you are a muzukuru, your father’s side is the clan to which you belong.
 An uncle is babamukuru (older than your father) or babamudiki (younger than your father).
 Your paternal aunts, being of the same ‘blood’ as you are in essence your father and referred to as atete.
 A brother or sister of the same sex is either mukoma if older than you or munin’ina if younger.
 If of the opposite sex, the term used is hanzvadzi and no distinction is made between older or younger.
 This is because a man, being a father in the clan, automatically assumes seniority.